The Dark Side of the Moon Redux: Critical reception

 On the review aggregator Metacritic, The Dark Side of the Moon Redux has a score of 59 out of 100, indicating a "mixed or average" reception based on nine reviews.
 In a positive review, David Quantick of Classic Rock called Redux "neither a massive gutting of the original nor a slavish copy".
 He wrote that "Time" sounded like a "boulder rolled up a hill, weary and aged", and described it and "Brain Damage" as "half-crooned" and effective.
 Uncut called Redux "interesting enough" for "an artistic exercise", while Mojo felt that "the new focus on these songs' lyrics proves deeply powerful, a different and profound kind of high", which makes the album "wholly valid, the unnerving, stirring adjunct Waters was aiming for".

-In Ultimate Classic Rock, Nick DeRiso gave Redux a negative review, criticising the replacement of the other Pink Floyd members with "more words".
+In Ultimate Classic Rock, Nick DeRiso criticised the replacement of the other Pink Floyd members with "more words".
 He found much of the emotion of the original record was missing, and described Waters' additional lyrics as "Waters talking again, yet somehow not saying much".
 Jonah Krueger of Consequence argued that Redux existed only so Waters could "take the opportunity to re-write history, framing himself as the sole creative force behind The Dark Side of the Moon and using the Redux as some form of indulgent fodder to do so".
-He felt that many of Waters' changes make the album worse, though he complimented the overall production quality.
-Christian Kriticos of Paste had similar views, criticising its slow pace and spoken-word passages.
+He felt that many of Waters' changes made the album worse, though he complimented the overall production quality.
+Christian Kriticos of Paste had similar views, criticising the slow pace and spoken-word passages.